John (Rotten) Lydon: Vocals

 John resurrected PiL in 2009 together with former members Lu Edmonds (Guitar & Misc) and Bruce Smith (Drums), plus new recruit Scott Firth (Bass).
-They have embarked on several high-profile tours and released the studio album ‘This is PiL’ in 2012 followed by ‘What The World Needs Now…’ in 2015.
+The band have toured worldwide ever since.
+2012 saw them release the critically acclaimed studio album ‘This is PiL’ in 2012 followed by ‘What The World Needs Now…’ in 2015.
 They are the longest stable line-up in the band’s history and continue to challenge and thrive.

 Further information: johnlydon.com